 - Put a circle next to any term you feel you unable to define.

 Don’t overlook terms, and don’t delude yourself

-Last summer, I revised my 90-hour online Lactation Course.
+When I revised my 95-hour online Lactation Course.
 I found myself talking about nutrients.
 I paused.

 I’ve completed two college-level nutrition courses.
 But I asked myself, “Do I really know what a nutrient is?”

 See, that’s the problem.
 Is lactoferrin a nutrient, or something else?
 We all spout the marvels of long-chain polyunsaturated fatty acids (PUFAs) in human milk, but I wondered: Are PUFAs an actual nutrient, or what?
 I mostly knew.

 Having a firm foundation for your exam means more than “mostly” knowing.

 Find definitions for terms you don’t know